 Does joint life insurance pay out twice?

 If you have a second-to-die policy, your insurance will pay out to your heirs after both policyholders die.
 If you have a first-to-die life insurance policy, your policy will pay out after the first partner passes away.
+The second partner will no longer have any life insurance in force.

 Do you have to be married to get joint life insurance?